-Piper Aircraft Corporation offers a subscription service for Service Bulletins, Service Letters, and Service Spares Letters.
-This service is available to interested persons such as owners, pilots, and mechanics at a nominal fee, and may be obtained through an authorized Piper Service Center or Piper's Customer Services Department.
+Piper Aircraft Corporation has a Subscription Service for the Service Bulletins, Service Letters and Service Spares Letters.
+This service is offered to interested persons such as owners, pilots and mechanics at a nominal fee, and may be obtained through Piper dealers and distributors.

-Maintenance manuals, parts catalogs, and revisions to both, are available from Piper Service Centers or Piper's Customer Services Department.

-Any correspondence regarding the airplane should include the airplane model and serial number to ensure proper response.
+A service manual, parts catalog, and revisions to both, are available from your Piper dealer or distributor.
+Any correspondence regarding the airplane should include the airplane model and serial number to insure proper response.